GiaNghia056/CTF-Writeups/GoogleCTF/2023/README.md

 ```
 `Flag: CTF{W4ke_Up_Ne0+Th1s_I5_Th3_Fl4g!}`

 >Thank you so much for taking the time to read my write-ups.
-Feel free to comment and there's anything wrong.
+Feel free to contact me if there's anything wrong ❤️.